ga-wdi-exercises/checkpoint-react/README.md

 ### Question #5

 In the code snippet below we want text entered into the input field to be displayed inside the `<p>`.
-Set up the state variable and add logic to update it as characters are typed.
+Do the following things...
+  - Define a property `message` on the state on the `App` component
+  - Whenever input is entered into the form's input, state should be updated.
+    > hint: `onChange`

 ```js
 // assume all necessary components are imported above